KRFOSS/kali-docs/development/rebuilding-a-package-from-source/index.md

 title: Rebuilding a Source Package
 description:
 icon:
-date: 2020-02-22
 type: post
-weight: 100
+weight:
 author: ["g0tmi1k",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

-Kali Linux is [easy to customize at a per-package level](/docs/development/live-build-a-custom-kali-iso/), and it's equally simple to make modifications to individual [packages](http://pkg.kali.org/) and rebuild them from their source code for inclusion in your custom ISO or on your desktop install.
+Kali Linux is [easy to customize at a per-package level](/docs/development/live-build-a-custom-kali-iso/), and it's equally simple to make modifications to individual [packages](https://pkg.kali.org/) and rebuild them from their source code for inclusion in your custom ISO or on your desktop install.

 Accomplishing this is a simple three-step process: